maestromadman/hnsw_cagra/README.md

 ![QPS vs N Queries](exp_n_queries.png)

-CAGRA scales almost perfectly linearly with batch size — 140,000 QPS at 10K queries — because each query maps to independent GPU threads.
+CAGRA scales almost perfectly linearly with batch size (140,000 QPS at 10K queries), because each query maps to independent GPU threads.
 IVF-Flat barely moves (389 → 3,645 QPS).
 This is the most dramatic plot in the project and the strongest argument for GPU adoption in high-traffic serving.